vahit19/4DeepAnalytics.com/README.md

 Artificial intelligence (AI) using Deep Learning Technology For Identifying a Person of Interest (POI) in Real World Analytics of COVID-19 Rules For Wearing Face Masks and Social Distances,

-Note: CoronaLytics will be custom trained for specific Analytics use-cases, also be implemented for Integrating CoronaLytics with Node-Red for AIoT use-cases in real world.
+Note: CoronaLytics will be custom trained for specific Analytics use-cases, also will be implemented for Integrating CoronaLytics with Node-Red for AIoT use-cases in real world.

 As social distancing and face masks become an important tool to combat COVID-19, Government regulations or organizations may wish to be notified when individuals are not wearing a mask and those who do not comply with social distance rules, below is a demo of Istanbul Covid-19 Social Distancing Analysis based on AI Deep Learning based Video Analytics with Live Dashboard,